bntti/tiralabra/documentation/Implementation-document.md

   - `images/` Contains images for documentation files
 - `src/` Contains code
   - `constants.hpp` Contains one constant that Huffman coding uses.
-  - `main.cpp` Reads flags and path to the file and then calls `lzw-runner.cpp` or `huffman-runner.cpp`, depending on which algorithm will be used. `main.cpp` can also print usage instructions
+  - `main.cpp` Reads arguments and the path to the input file and then calls `lzw-runner.cpp` or `huffman-runner.cpp`, depending on which algorithm will be used. `main.cpp` can also print usage instructions
   - `huffman/` Contains `huffman-runner` and `huffman-coding`
-    - `huffman-runner.cpp` Manages files and uses `huffman-coding.cpp` for encoding and decoding
+    - `huffman-runner.cpp` Manages files and uses `huffman-coding.cpp` for creating the codebook and decoding
   - `lzw/` Contains `lzw-runner` and `lzw-coding`
     - `lzw-runner.cpp` Manages files and uses `lzw-coding.cpp` for encoding and decoding
-  - `file-manager.cpp`/`file-manager.hpp` Contain tools for writing to files, checking if files exist, and reading from files
+  - `file-manager.cpp`/`file-manager.hpp` Contain tools for writing to files, checking if files exist, editing file paths, and reading from files
 - `tests/` Contains tests for code
   - `test-files/` Contains files that will be used for testing compression and decompression
   - `file-manager-test.cpp` Tests `file-manager.cpp`